synchronizing/machine/README.md

 ```
 @Personal
     h                   Opens this help dialogue.
-    drive           cd into Google drive folder.
-    prog            cd into development folder.
-    desk            cd into desktop folder.
+    desk                Go to desktop folder.

 @Utils
     cheat <str>         Returns a simple cheat-sheet for anything.
     weather <loc>       Returns the local, or inputted locations weather.
     short <url>         Returns a shorter link that redirects to the given url.
+    gen <name>.<ext>    Generates filename.extension and opens it on Atom.

 @Docker
     dstop               Stops all running Docker containers.
     drm                 Removes all Docker containers.
     drmi                Removes all Docker images

 @Internet
     ports               Displays all the currently open ports on this machine.
-    myip            Prints your local and external IP.
+    myip                Prints local and external IP.

 @System
     finder              Opens the Finder on the current directory.
     show                Shows hidden files on Finder.
     hide                Hides hidden files on Finder.
     showdesk            Shows all the icons on the desktop.
     hidedesk            Hides all the icons on the desktop.
     sleepoff            Prevents computer for ever going to sleep; including closing lid.
     sleepon             Resets computer sleep settings to 10 minutes for sleep.
     trashDS             Perm deletes all .DS_Store files with nested dirs support.
 ```